jaredlknowlton81/LIOS---Opensource/README.md

 * contribute meaningfully
 * create conditions for others to flourish

-This gives us a test for the entire architecture.

 If technology makes people more capable and more free, it is moving in the right direction.

 If it makes people more capable but less autonomous, something has gone wrong.